A complete guide to Zendesk chatbot configuration in 2026

 You can begin your Zendesk chatbot configuration by using either Zendesk's AI Agents, which leverage your Zendesk Guide help center, or the Flow Builder for manually creating guided conversations.
 Both options are managed directly from the Zendesk Admin Center.

 Yes, many businesses choose to integrate third-party AI solutions to extend the capabilities of their Zendesk chatbot configuration.
-These tools can act as a seamless AI layer, offering more flexible knowledge access and advanced automation features.
+These tools act as a seamless AI layer, offering even more flexible knowledge access and advanced automation features.